sersonSerson/Projects/Regression/HousePrice/README.md

 <h1 style="text-align:center; color:#01872A; font-size:30px;background:#daf2e1;border-radius: 20px;">House Prices.</h1>

+# Goal: practice using scikit-learn and Tensorflow libraries for regression tasks.
+## Size: Large (1910 lines).

 # 1. Problem definition

 ## Predict the price of a house given its features like: area, number of rooms, area of land.